Minnesota Vikings vs. Detroit Lions NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Minnesota has combined with its opponents to score more than 49 points just two times this year.
+- Minnesota has combined with its opponents to put up more than 49 points only two times this year.

-- Detroit and its opponents have combined to score more than 49 points in two games this season.
+- Detroit has combined with its opponents to score more than 49 points in two games this season.

-- Sunday's total is 5.2 points higher than the combined 43.8 PPG average of the two teams.

-- These two squads surrender a combined 52.8 points per game, 3.8 more than this contest's over/under.
+- The 52.8 points per game these two squads have allowed to opponents this season are 3.8 more than the 49 total in this contest.

 - Vikings games this season feature an average total of 50.9 points, a number 1.9 points higher than Sunday's over/under.